microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

     # Write a prompt with context and user_question as variables
     prompt = f"""
-    context :{context}
+    context: {context}
     Answer the question based on the context above.
     If the information to answer the question is not present in the given context then reply "I don't know".
     """

     chat_df = spark.createDataFrame(